RAULS MUSIC ANNOUNCES FORMATION -1980'S

 Photo 10 Page continues in the progression of events from the previous page as the Disco trend would eventually decline from the musical charts.
 Pictured above is the formation of Rauls-Williams Productions in 1980 as an agency for discovering new talent.
 J.R.
 Williams was previously with Steve Cropper's TMI Recording studio and a talented sound engineer and producer who teamed-up with Phillip to sign new acts and record their compositions.
 Rauls-Williams Productions, which would later evolve into a single entity and renamed to Rauls Music, would shop recording artists' master recordings to major record labels in lieu of receiving national promotion and distribution agreements.
 In addition to it's production and publishing function, Rauls Music also provided independent marketing servies thru the mid-80's as displayed throughout this page.

-Veterans J.R.
-Williams and Phillip Rauls launched their new company with confident enthusiasm and a warriors spirit.
+Above is the newspaper announcement from The Memphis Commercial Appeal.
+Recording industry veterans J.R.
+Williams and Phillip Rauls launched their new production and marketing company with confident enthusiasm combined with a warrior's spirit.

-The first line of business was the signing of the power trio QUO.
+The first line of business for the new company was the signing of the power trio, QUO.
 They were leaders of a developing nationwide trend of Black musicians playing Rock Music.
 (L-R) Jerry Norris, Harold Anderson & Roland Robinson.

-The media was generous in spreading the word about the new company.
+The music industry's most prestigious publication was generous in spreading the word about the launching of the new music production company.

 The next band signed was Straight Run who were a talented quartet of seasoned musicians led by keyboardist David Beaver.
 (L-R) Paul Canon, Greg Morrow, D. Beaver and Tim Goodwin.

-QUO drew strong interest from numerous record labels such as Capitol and Altantic Records.
-Yet blind loyalty to their undeveloped management prevented the band from getting signed to a major label.
+QUO drew strong interest from numerous record labels such as Capitol Records and Altantic Records.
+Yet the band's blind loyalty to their undeveloped management prevented the band from getting signed to a major label.
 (L-R) Jerry Norris-Drums, Harold Anderson-Guitar, Roland Robinson-Bass and their album's Exective Producer-Phillip Rauls.

 In the early 80's, Phillip began mentoring a young University of Memphis basketball player named John Kilzer.
 As his sidekick, he encouraged Kilzer to persue a music career as a singer-songwriter.
 (L-R) Phillip Rauls, Gary Austin and John Kilzer.